incu6us/incu6us/README.md

 ---

 <p align="center">
-  <i>⚡ Fun fact: One of my projects is preserved in the GitHub Arctic Code Vault in Svalbard, Norway, contributing to the preservation of open-source software for future generations!</i>
+  <i>⚡ Fun fact: Couple of my projects is preserved in the GitHub Arctic Code Vault in Svalbard, Norway, contributing to the preservation of open-source software for future generations!</i>
 </p>

 ---